 Wow.
 Rudy’s Cant Fail Cafe Closes In Oakland.
 This vlogger’s favorite late night breakfast place shut its doors on July 26th 2018.
 And I found out the hard way: hungry for a Rudy’s Cant Fail Cafe helping of Green Eggs and Ham (not kidding), after attending the TechCrunch August Capital Party in Menlo Park (they only had cheeseburger sliders, and I don’t eat cheese on my sliders, so I passed).
 I was starving.
 Rudy’s Cant Fail Cafe In Oakland was right off the 19th Street BART Station exit part of Fox Theater and next to Make Westing Bar, so it was an easy walk.
 And closed.

 A couple of security guard friends of mine told me the shutter was abrupt, and workers were laid off without warning and the culprit was a rumored rent increase on top of the higher minimum wage regulations for 2018 in Oakland.

 To say that Rudy’s Can’t Fail Cafe Oakland made the intersection of Telegraph and 18th along with Make Westing is an understatement.
-Before Phil Tagami redeveloped the Fox Theater for the City of Oakland, that space Rudy’s was in was an adult film store with boarded up windows.
+Before Phil Tagami redeveloped the Fox Theater as the fee developer for the City of Oakland, that space Rudy’s was in was an adult film store with boarded up windows.
 You didn’t know what was going on.